 • Be a valued member of a multidisciplinary team

 • Free flu vaccinations

 • Discounts (with local businesses)

-Ngā uarātanga ō ā mātou mahi – Our Values
+Ngā uarātanga ō ā mātou mahi – Their Values

-Their manaakitanga CARE values (Compassion, All-one-team, Responsive and Excellence) support each of them to make a difference every day in the things we do and say.
-Therefore, it’s important that when recruiting, they hire only new colleagues who live by our CARE values.
+Their manaakitanga CARE values (Compassion, All-one-team, Responsive and Excellence) support each of us to make a difference every day in the things we do and say.
+Therefore, it’s important that when recruiting, they recruit new colleagues who live by their CARE values.